-For four of the HSC Trusts, between 2008/09 and 2015/16, there has been an increase in the prevalence of autism, ranging from 2.2 percentage points in the Belfast HSC Trust to 0.8 percentage points in the Western HSC Trust.
-Over the same period of time the autism prevalence rate has declined by 0.1 percentage points in the Southern Health and Social Care (HSC) Trust.
-The autism prevalence rate in both the Belfast and South Eastern HSC Trusts has been consistently higher than the Northern Ireland average between 2008/09 and 2015/16.
-The Northern HSC Trust has had a higher prevalence rate than the Northern Ireland average in each of the last two years.
-The Northern HSC Trust also had the largest percentage increase in the number of children identified with autism, in comparison there has been an increase of less than 1% in the number of children identified with autism in the Southern HSC Trust.

-Urban/Rural Location Children in urban areas were $1.5\ times$ more likely to be autistic than those in rural areas
+With the exception of the Southern Health and Social Care (HSC) Trust, in each of the four other HSC Trusts, between 2008/09 and 2017/18, there was an increase in the prevalence of autism, ranging from 3.3 percentage points in the Belfast HSC Trust to 1.1 percentage points in the Western HSC Trust.
+The autism prevalence rate in both the Belfast and South Eastern HSC Trusts has been consistently higher than the Northern Ireland average between 2008/09 and 2017/18.
+The rate of prevalence in the Northern HSC Trust was higher than the Northern Ireland average in each of the last four years, and has also had, together with the Belfast HSC Trust, the largest percentage increase in the number of children identified as having autism in the past year (22.5% and 22.0% respectively).
+Urban/Rural Location Children in urban areas were 1 1⁄2 times more likely to be autistic than those in rural areas

-The autism prevalence rates have increased year on year in both urban and rural areas between 2009/10 and 2015/16.
-It is evident that prevalence has been consistently higher in the urban population than the rural population with the largest difference registered in 2015/16 (0.9 percentage points).
-This difference may be explained by the decrease in the year on year growth of the number of children identified with autism in the rural population from 13% in 2010/11 to 4% in 2015/16.
-In comparison the urban autistic population has increased at an average of 11% each year over the same time period.
+Source: Northern Ireland School Census The autism prevalence rates have increased year on year in both urban and rural areas, between 2009/10 and 2017/18.
+It is evident that prevalence has been consistently higher in the urban population than the rural population with the largest difference registered in 2017/18 (1.3 percentage points).
 The HSC Trust with the largest difference in prevalence rates between the urban and rural populations was the Belfast HSC Trust.
 It should be noted that this HSC Trust has he highest overall prevalence rate and is almost exclusvely urban which has a significant impact upon the Northern Ireland figure.
 In each of the other HSC Trusts, there was a much more even split between the populations.